AdobeDocs/experience-manager-65.en/help/mobile/phonegap-apps-pg-cli.md

 >[!NOTE]
 >
->You can do all these steps separately, see [PhoneGap CLI docs](https://phonegap.com/blog/2014/11/13/phonegap-cli-3-6-3/).
+>You can do all these steps separately, see PhoneGap CLI docs (`https://phonegap.com/blog/2014/11/13/phonegap-cli-3-6-3/`).

 1. Make sure you've Installed PhoneGap CLI, see above.
 1. In a console (or terminal) window, navigate to the root directory of your extracted source.